mattermost/mattermost/doc/install/Command-Line_Tools.md

 - Permanently deleting users (use cautiously - database backup recommended before use)
 - Permanently deleting teams (use cautiously - database backup recommended before use)

-Typing `mattermost -help` brings up the below documentation on usage.
+Typing `platform -help` brings up the below documentation on usage.

 ```
 Mattermost commands to help configure the system